 Caution

-of the actual underlying array.
+You must ensure that the specified indices designate an element in the bounds of the actual underlying array.
 Attempting to access protected memory may crash the runtime.

 [SecurityCriticalAttribute]